 Fresh Strawberry Glaze Skillet Pie

-- 1 9-inch pie crust pre-baked in a skillet or pie plate
+- 1 9-inch deep dish pie crust pre-baked in a skillet or pie plate

 - 1 quart Fresh whole strawberries hulled and washed (about 1 quart, total.
 I reserve the smallest, less than perfect ones to use in the glaze below and leave the nicest ones whole for the pie.)